16 FAQs people ask about selling your shares back to your company.

 Beyond that, the purchase of shares does not usually have a direct effect on the company's profits or tax position.

-Except for public companies that decide to hold the bought-back shares as ‘treasury shares’ (see 14), when a company purchases its own share the shares are automatically cancelled.
-For example, if the company buys back 100 shares of £1 each, the company’s issued share capital is automatically reduced by £100.
+Except for companies that decide to hold the bought-back shares as 'treasury shares' (see 14), when a company purchases its own share the shares are automatically cancelled.
+For example, if the company buys back 100 shares of £1 each, the company's issued share capital is automatically reduced by £100.
 You must notify Companies House (on Form SH03) within 28 days.
 There may be stamp duty – see 11.

-Holding treasury shares may be helpful if your company is public, and wants to be able to provide new shares relatively frequently.
+Holding treasury shares may be helpful if your company wants to be able to provide new shares relatively frequently.
 For example, you could sell treasury shares opportunistically when the market price is high.
-You could also use treasury shares to satisfy employees’ share options.
+You could also use treasury shares to satisfy employees' share options.
 In both cases, treasury shares are likely to be a more cost-effective and flexible solution than organising new share issues.

 Treasury shares also offer a technical advantage if you wish to buy back shares and later resell them.
 If you resell the shares for a price at least equal to the price at which you bought them, there will be no reduction in distributable profits.
 Cancelling shares and later issuing new ones, however, does reduce distributable profits and can thus limit your ability to pay dividends.